-In further analysis, I isolate temporal change in loan access within a difference-indifference model that includes county fixed effects.
+Beyond the main analysis, I evaluate three additional empirical specifications in order to confirm that the measured effects are due to payday loan access and not some other factor.
+First, I isolate temporal change in loan access within a difference-indifference model that includes county fixed effects.
 The resulting variation in loan access, which derives from changes in the availability of payday loans in bordering states, allows me to assess whether the main findings are influenced by omitted cross-sectional variables.
-For example, in the cross-section loan access might correlate with the availability of other goods and services across state borders, or with county-level characteristics that influence household location decisions.
-Omitted variables of this type do not seem to be an issue, as the difference-in-difference results generally confirm the sign and magnitude of the main findings, albeit with less inferential weight.
+Omitted variables of this type do not seem to be an issue, as the difference-in-